talk2laton/Shear-Force-Bending-Moment/ReadMe.md

      prob.ForceUnit = "lb";
      prob.LengthUnit = "inch";
 ## Load Description
-     Loads can be Force: such point or distributed load, or Torque the we call Moment here.
+     Loads can be Force: such point or distributed load, or Torque that we call Moment here.
 In general Load would have value and location.
      The sign of the value can indicate whether it is pointing upwards, or downwards in the case of force, or clockwise/anticlockwise in case of